 The end outcome for any work I do with technology has always been a critical factor.
 I recall learning how to code in school for the first time.
 While the experience was always thrilling and exciting, I was left a bit demotivated when the end product wasn’t something that I could ever really show or use.

 To drive my intrinsic motivation, I always worked on technology projects with a real-world application.
 This way, I always had an end product I’d be proud of.

-This real-world application and the focus on the end product allowed me to deliver high-quality results for my clients and customers consistently.
+This real-world application and the focus on the end product allowed me to consistently deliver high-quality results for my clients and customers.